 All his neighbours agree with his report.
-They were all there; all eye witnesses.
+They were all there, all eye-witnesses.
 They are the ones who told him it was Jesus who did it.
 What did He do with the mud?
 He anointed his eyes.
 That means “Chrio” in their language.
 This is the same word we use for Christ, the Messiah we are all looking forward to.
-He find myself saying He put mud on his eyes.
-As they question him He put another piece together.
+He finds himself saying He put mud on his eyes.
+He put ‘chrio’, (Christ) on my eyes.
+As they question him, He put another piece of the puzzle together.
 He heard Him say He came from God and does the work of God.
 Could this Jesus be the Christ?
 Part of what He rubbed on his eyes was His saliva – part of Himself, plus the dust of the ground – same as God used to make their first parents.
 He got Christ on his eyes and He got sight.
-It’s Him all right. their prophets told us that their Messiah would give sight to the blind.
+It’s Him all right.
+Their prophets told us that their Messiah would give sight to the blind.

 Where is He?
 The facts are established but Jesus has disappeared.
-No one knows what to do with him so they take him off to the Pharisees.
+No one knows what to do with him, so they take him off to the Pharisees.
 They are the guardians of their communities and they are looking out for Messiah until He comes.
 They are educated, they know scripture.
-They run their synagogue meetings.
+They run community meetings in the synagogues.
 They settle disputes according to the Law of God….. and their own laws which they have built up case by case.
-He bet they’ve got nothing on eye making.
+But they won’t have anything on eye making.
 It has never happened except at creation and in wombs.
-Once the Pharisees hear his case He am thinking they will run through their check list for Messiah and Jesus will get their support, then we all, with Pharisees out front will follow Jesus their long-awaited Messiah.
+Once the Pharisees hear his case, He is thinking, they will run through their check list for Messiah and Jesus will get their support, then we all, with Pharisees out front, will follow Jesus their long-awaited Messiah.

-I am in for a shock.
-He am standing before a group of impressively robed, serious, distinguished, bearded gentlemen.
+He is in for a shock.
+He stands before a group of impressively robed, serious, distinguished, bearded gentlemen.
 They had treated him as an unfortunate, cursed sinner because He was blind.
-He am very glad to show them He can see now.
+He is very glad to show them He can see now.
 But instead of celebrating with him they are looking very glum.
 They are not happy.
-They question me.
-“How did you received your sight?”
-I tell them straight and as He go through each fact his neighbours are nodding – backing up each point.
-“He applied clay to his eyes.”
-Yes, nods “I washed” Yes “and now He can see” with a big smile Yes, wow
+They question him.
+“How did you receive your sight?”
+He tells them straight and as He goes through each fact his neighbours nod – backing up each point.
+“He applied clay to my eyes.”
+Yes, nods “I washed” Yes “and now I can see” with a big smile Yes, wow.

 Isn’t that amazing!
 Guess who this man must be?
-We are all thinking.
+They are all thinking.
 The Pharisees stay still and stiff and mean.
-They are not thinking what we are thinking, and they are the ones who have always done the thinking for their community, and their opinions have never counted for anything.
-They are spoiling their party.
+They are not thinking what we are thinking, and they are the ones who have always done the thinking for their community.
+No one else’s opinion has ever counted for anything.
 For a moment, all goes quiet.

 “This man is not from God because He does not keep the Sabbath,” one says.
-He am thinking all He did was spit and rub a bit of mud.
+Our man is thinking all Jesus did was spit and rub a bit of mud.
 That’s not much work.
 He wasn’t even there when He got his eyes, so what’s their problem?

 Another speaks up, “How can a man who is a sinner perform such signs?”
-Well spoken, He am thinking.
 Division among the Pharisees in public.
 They do a mental search through their law book – nothing on eye re-creation.
 Something on Sabbath breaking, something on sight to the blind under ‘Messiah’.
 Can’t go there.
-That line isn’t in their interests.
-This Jesus has not consulted us.
+That line of argument isn’t in their interests.
+Jesus has not consulted us.